DD2480-Team/DD2480/Assignment1/README.md

 This project corresponds to Software Engineering (DD2480) Assignment 1.

-The DECIDE() function (hypothetical anti-ballistic system) generates a boolean signal which determines whether an interceptor should be launched based on the input parameters described in the input file format.
+The program simulates an hypothetical anti-ballistic system, and generates a boolean signal which determines whether an interceptor should be launched based on the input parameters described in the input file format.